 Running since 2002, National Maintenance Week always finishes with National Gutters Day, a gentle, light hearted reminder for everyone to spare 10 minutes to make a simple check on the condition of any property they care for.
-A little time spent on a basic building ‘MOT’ can save people from having to spend a great deal of money at a later date. (link to maintenance information elsewhere)
+A little time spent on a basic building ‘MOT’ can save people from having to spend a great deal of money at a later date.
+Find more information about maintenance in the Knowledge Base.

 In past years National Maintenance Week has been supported by Kevin McCloud, Griff Rhys Jones, Jonathan Foyle, Loyd Grossman, Phil Spencer, Laurence Llewelyn-Bowen, Neil Oliver and Jules Hudson.